Łukasz Wroński

-Łukasz Wroński (born 13 January 1994) is a Polish professional footballer who plays as an attacking midfielder for and captains III liga, group I club GKS Bełchatów.
+Łukasz Wroński (born 13 January 1994) is a Polish former professional footballer who played as an attacking midfielder.
+He currently works as a youth coach for his former club GKS Bełchatów.

 Club career

 On 10 August 2020, he returned to GKS Bełchatów on a one-year contract.

 On 1 March 2022, Wroński moved to Puszcza Niepołomice on a deal until the end of June 2022, with a one-year extension option.

 On 3 August 2022, he rejoined GKS Bełchatów yet again, signing a one-year deal with an extension option.

+On 30 June 2026, Wroński announced his retirement from professional football.

+Coaching career

+In 2023, Wroński began working at GKS Bełchatów's academy as a coach.
+He acquired the UEFA B license in December 2023.
+At the start of the 2025–26 season, he took charge of GKS' under-17 team.